-Leaving Class Early: While I understand that 1hrs and 50mins is a long time (we used to offer 50minutes/day sections of this class, but no one was signing up for them), I expect you to be present for the entire class session.
-About half way through the class, we'll take a short 10 minute break... however, this break is by no means a "Thanos Snap" (if you haven't seen Avengers Infinity War, you probably don't know what I mean here), and so with the rare exception/emergency, I expect you to return.
+Leaving Class Early: While I understand that 1hr and 50mins is a long time (we used to offer 50minutes/day sections of this class, but no one was signing up for them), I expect you to be present for the entire class session.
+About half way through the class, we'll take a short 10 minute break... however, this break is by no means a "Thanos Snap" (if you haven't seen Avengers Infinity War, where on Earth have you been in the last three years!?!?), and so with the rare exception/emergency, I expect you to return.
 I will try my best to make the entire class engaging and enjoyable, but it takes two to tango and so I rely on you to participate and be engaged in class the whole time.
 If I notice that a large number of people are not returning at the break, I reserve the right to institute increasingly draconian measures (such as pop quizzes, moving classwork to the second half of the session, and even good old fashioned attendance taking).